karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 rl.DrawRectangleV({640,320}, {64, 64}, rl.GREEN)
 ```

-If you hit F7 and recompile you'll now see a green box on top of a blue background:
+If you recompile (just hit F7 if you setup the Sublime Build System at the end of the last post) you'll now see a green box on top of a blue background:

 ![The green box rendering on top of our blue background](/odinraylib2/green_box.png "A green box rendered on top of our blue background.
 The green box will act as our player character.")

 If we look at the line we just added we see that `rl.DrawRectangleV` seems to be a proc that accepts a couple of numbers and something at the end that tells it that we want a green box.
 The `{640, 320}` says that we want the box to be at the position `x = 640, y = 320`, where x and y are counted from the top left of the window.
 This is in the middle of our window (remember: we gave `rl.InitWindow` the window size `1280` by `720`).
 The `{64, 64}` says how big we want the box to be, i.e. we want it to be 64 pixels wide and 64 pixels high.

 How can I know this proc exists in Raylib and also know what things it is possible to feed it?
-Try this: Open the Windows file explorer and go to `c:\odin\vendor`.
+Try this: Open the Windows file explorer and go to `c:\odin\vendor` (on Mac / Linux open the file browser and go to `<where your odin install is>/vendor`).
 In there you'll see a folder called `raylib`.
 The odin files in that folder are the ones that get imported by the line `import rl "vendor:raylib"` at the top of your program.
 Go inside the `raylib` folder and drag & drop `raylib.odin` into your code editor.
 Search for `DrawRectangleV` in there, you should find this line:

 ![DrawRectangleV in Raylib.odin](/odinraylib2/draw_rectangle.png "How DrawRectangleV is defined in `raylib.odin`.
 It's a proc that accepts three parameters.
 Those parameters control the position, size and colors of the box.")